-Research continues as to which building this desk may have originated from at Brooklands but the most likely contender is Vickers whose extensive hangars, runways, factories, workshops and offices were here alongside Malcolm Campbell's famous banked racing circuit.
-We're also intregued as to the thinking behind the very unusual arrangement of the rotating drawers!
+Research continues as to which building this table may have originated from at Brooklands but the most likely contender is Vickers whose extensive hangars, runways, factories, workshops and offices were here alongside Malcolm Campbell's famous banked racing circuit.
 Both for Motor-sport and for Aviation, Brooklands near Weybridge in Surrey is at the heart of their history.
 This an excerpt from Historic England's summary of the site.

-"The world's first purpose- built motor racing track at Brooklands employed state of the art technology and was described as one of the seven wonders of the modern world.
+The world's first purpose- built motor racing track at Brooklands employed state of the art technology and was described as one of the seven wonders of the modern world.
 Lying between Weybridge and Byfleet, the race circuit was constructed in 1907 on 'Brooklands', the private estate of the Hugh Locke King.
 Financed and built entirely on his own initiative, Locke-King intended the new facility to be a showcase for British motor engineering and motor sport.

 Enclosing an area of 300 acres, the outer circuit was constructed in just nine months by a workforce of 1500 men at a cost of £150,000.
 In 1937 in response to new circuits at Donington Park and Crystal Palace a road-racing circuit designed by Sir Malcolm Campbell was opened at Brooklands.
 In addition to including completely new sections of track, the so-called 'Campbell Circuit' utilized portions of the existing circuit and a ferro-concrete bridge over the River Wey built prior to 1934 to allow Vickers aircraft to be towed from their factory to the east of the circuit on to the aerodrome.
 A series of concrete pits were constructed alongside the section of the new circuit (the 'New Finishing Straight') running parallel with the old Finishing Straight.